trustoverip/tswg-trust-registry-protocol/spec/terms_and_definitions.md

 ~ The primary trust registry plus all secondary trust registries are collectively referred to as the authorized trust registries.

 [[def: action]]
-~ a discrete property (string) that an entity can be authorized for, in the form of an [[ref: authorization]] response.
+~ a discrete property (string) that an entity can be authorized for, in the form of a [permission](https://trustoverip.github.io/ctwg-main-glossary/#term:permission) response.

 [[def: action namespace]]
 ~ A well-known string that is used in an EGF to indicate a discrete authorization.
 Examples (non-exhaustive): "canada:driver-license", "eu:trusted-list.authorized-timestamp", "global:tsm"